quinncerino/Web-Scraping-Project/README.md

 # Word for Word

+Deployed web app link: https://wordforword.streamlit.app/

-This is an interactive quote-guessing simulation.
+Word for Word is an interactive quote-guessing web app built using Python, and created and deployed using Streamlit.
 When given a quote, can you guess who said it, word for word?

-This project was developed using web scraping, SQL, Streamlit, and HTML/CSS elements
+This project utilizes web scraping, and it works in connection with an external SQL database using SQLite.

+📝🗣️📖🎮💡📚🏆🎉